iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.44.248/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="doh.health.shield 2 reviews"/>
 </p>

+> First 4 months this application works very smoothly.But last December I did one covid test but still I didn't get report on alhosn.i registered 3 times complaints.
+But nothing happened.
+Finally one customer service madam provide me a watsapp no and informed me to send Emirates I'd,my covid report and screenshot of alhosan app.i send all details.But still no progress.
+Seriously worried about this application<br> :date: __2021-01-14 07:00:37__

+> Tests are not always showing and difficult to get contact with al hosn people.
+No one answering the phone or email.<br> :date: __2021-01-11 16:17:01__

+> How long this apps took to update covid- 19 vaccine status ????
+Or star<br> :date: __2021-01-11 04:00:14__

+> I want to log in bt last one hour still didn't take password.
+Plz provide code<br> :date: __2021-01-10 19:57:06__

 > I know people using this app have way worse problems than I have but here is my take, I have one problem with the app why does it need my Bluetooth and location data all the time and why can't I make the choice if I want to get notified to know if there is anyone positive near me.
 The Bluetooth and location permission seems kinda creepy like they are trying to track your devices connected via bluetooth and track your location.
 That Is my problem with the app.<br> :date: __2021-01-03 14:43:47__